Cynthia Enloe

 She currently serves on the editorial advisory boards of International Feminist Journal of Politics, Security Dialogue, Women, Politics and Policy, International Political Sociology, Critical Military Studies, and Politics and Gender.
 She is a member of WILPF’s International Academic Network (wilpf.org).

-Professor Enloe’s feminist teaching and research explore gendered politics nationally and internationally, with special attention to how women’s labor is made cheap in globalized factories (especially sneaker factories) and how women’s emotional and physical labor is used to support governments’ war-waging policies—and how diverse women have tried to resist both of these efforts.
+Professor Enloe’s feminist teaching and research explore gendered politics both nationally and internationally, with special attention to how women’s labor is made cheap in globalized factories (especially sneaker factories) and how women’s emotional and physical labor is used by governments to support their war-waging policies—and how diverse women have resisted each of these efforts.
 Racial, class, sexual, ethnic and national identity dynamics, as well as ideas about femininities and masculinities, are common threads throughout her studies.

 Cynthia Enloe was awarded the International Studies Association’s Susan Strange Award in 2007, in recognition of “a person whose singular intellect, assertiveness, and insight most challenge conventional wisdom and organizational complacency in the international studies community during the previous year.”